-Listening: department issue CD's and information sheets relating to periods of music covered in class.
+Listening: department issue CD's and information booklets relating to periods of music covered in class.
+Revision of concepts covered in class.
+Completion of mind maps

 Performing: regular practice on two instruments (daily practice is essential for a quality pass).